ajlopez/SimpleBroadcast/README.md

 broadcaster.listenRepeater(8001);
 broadcaster.connectRepeater(8002, 'repeater2');
 ```
-The messages sent by a repeater are broadcasted to all clients, but not to other repeaters.
-The messages sent by a client are broadcaster to the others clients and to all
+The messages sent by a repeater are sent to all clients, but not to other repeaters.
+The messages sent by a client are sent to the others clients and to all
 repeaters.
 In this way, you can  build a graph of repeaters, including cycles.
-Usually it is an star graph were all repeaters are connectened to the others.
+Usually it is an star graph were each repeater is connected to all the others.

 ## Development